Thessaloniki Olympic Museum

 Thessaloniki Olympic Museum, the unique Olympic Museum of Greece, is situated at Thessaloniki, Central Macedonia, Greece.
 The museum is located on the confluence and educational, athletic and cultural routes of the city.
 It stands next to the Kaftanzoglio National Stadium and the Aristotle University.

 History

 The museum was established in 1998 with the name “Sports Museum” – being the unique sports museum in Greece – with the support of the Ministry of Culture, the Special Secretariat for Sports of Macedonia–Thrace, Athletic Unions, and Associations of Local Authorities.

 The aim of the museum is to collect, conserve, record and establish the sport history and to promote it in an active and vivid place, having a mainly educative character.
-Since its establishment and until 2004, the museum was housed on the floor of a neo-classical building, where the limited space – that was accorded by the Hellenic Railways Organization (OSE) – of 300 m², constrained its exhibitional and educational activities.
+Since its establishment and until 2004, the museum was housed on the floor of a neo-classical building, where the limited space – that was accorded by the Hellenic Railways Organization (OSE) – of 300 m^{2}, constrained its exhibitional and educational activities.